 Switch to ionic (ceramic or tourmaline) hair dryers as they balance the ions and reduce static.
 Use hair dryers at least 15 cms away from you to prevent hair damage.

 - Straighten your hair only when it is completely dry to prevent static.
 Do not straighten, style, or even tug damp hair as it is fragile.
 Also, use microfiber towels for taming frizz.

 - Apply a thermal protectant or hair serum before using flat irons or hot styling tools to prevent heat damage and make hair styling last longer.

 - Use wooden or horn combs with natural bristles to minimize static formation.
 You can use a paddle brush for taming frizz and flyaways.

 - Follow up with anti-frizz or humidity-resistant sprays after straightening your hair.
 They act as barriers and prevent moisture loss from your hair.
-However, use these products sparingly – a little goes a long way.
+However, using these products sparingly a little goes a long way.

-- Apply hair oils to restore the natural moisture level of your hair.
+- Apply hair oils to restore the natural moisture level of your tresses.
 Hair oils help in hair treatment by sealing the cuticles, locking in moisture, and assisting in hair maintenance.

 - Avoid clothes, hats, hijabs, and scarves made of synthetic fabrics as they can rub against the hair and create static.
 Instead, go for natural fibers, such as cotton or silk.